-While pathological cases do exist, for most casual use of floating-point arithmetic you'll see the result you expect in the end if you simply round the display of your final results to the number of decimal digits you expect. str() usually suffices, and for finer control see the discussion of Pythons's % format operator: the %g, %f and %e format codes supply flexible and easy ways to round float results for display.
+While pathological cases do exist, for most casual use of floating-point arithmetic you'll see the result you expect in the end if you simply round the display of your final results to the number of decimal digits you expect. str() usually suffices, and for finer control see the str.format() method's format specifiers in Format String Syntax (in The Python Library Reference).

-B.1 Representation Error
+14.1 Representation Error